koichincom/website/index.md

 # Find Me

 Feel free to follow me.
 All IDs are the domain of this website: **"koichincom"**!
-These links will be opened in a new tab.

 - [**Blog**](https://medium.com/@koichincom): thoughts on tech, society, and life
 - [**X**](https://x.com/koichincom): all updates but not frequently used